licitdev/docs/configuration/data-model/fields.md

 1. Navigate to **Settings > Data Model > [Collection Name]**.
 2. Click the <span mi icon>more_vert</span> icon for the field you want to duplicate.
 3. Click the <span mi icon>content_copy</span> **Duplicate Field** option.
-4. Choose the Collection you'd like to Create the Field in and set a Field Name.
+4. Choose the collection you'd like to create the field in and set the Field Name.

 ::: warning Relational and Primary Key Fields

-Currently, it is not possible to duplicate relational Fields or a Collection's Primary Key.
+Currently, it is not possible to duplicate relational fields or a collection's primary key.

 :::